Fan-Gong/Text-Mining-Project/README.md

-# Fall 2017
-# Project 1: What did the presidents say at their inauguation?
+# What did the presidents say at their inauguation?

 ![image](figs/title.jpg)